zoe-codez/digital-alchemy-nestjs/libs/test/README.md

 ### Configuration

-File based configurations are ignored by the test loader.
+File based configurations will not be loaded unless an application name or config file is explicitly provided.
-Environment variables and command line switches may still have an effect.
+Environment variables and command line switches may still have an effect

-The intended way to provide configurations to the test adapter is via the bootstrap overrides when creating the test module.
+### Lifecycle events

+The testing library does not run lifecycle events on providers by default.
+Setting the `bootstrap.init = true` in the configuration options will cause the full lifecycle and init workflow to happen.